 Believe it or not, the air temperature coming into the engine is a critical part of maximizing engine performance.
 That’s why the intake air temperature sensor (IAT) tells the ECM the air temperature, so it makes adjustments and maximizes performance.

-The IAT sensor can either be separate or integrated into the MAF Sensor.
-Integrated into the MAF sensor is far more common on newer car models.
+The IAT sensor can either be separated or integrated into the MAF Sensor.
+Being integrated into the MAF sensor is far more common on newer car models.

 RELATED: Intake Air Temperature Sensor (IAT) Symptoms